 Not every business problem warrants an external AI consulting engagement.
 There are four scenarios where it clearly does.

 Where consulting is not the right answer: when the problem is well-defined, the tooling is commodity, and what you actually need is execution capacity.
-In those cases, an AI development agency or a specialized automation team is typically faster and cheaper.
+In those cases, an AI development agency or a specialized AI automation consulting team is typically faster and cheaper.

 Common Use Cases by Business Function